counseling & career center

 Michigan College Access Network - MichiganCAN is a statewide initiative which provides free support for all students and families in Michigan to simplify the process of transitioning from high school to college and career.
 MichiganCAN will offer students, parents, counselors, and adult learners easy-to-use web-based, personalized tools to insure that each step in the process of choosing and applying for college is completed successfully.

 Considering an online degree?
 These sites offer helpful information about online colleges: Michigan colleges online is a collaboration of community colleges throughout the state allows students to take online classes that may not be offered at their home school.
 Many schools also offer certificate and Associate Degree programs that can be completed in-part or in-total online.
 Online Schools Guidebook offers helpful information on online learning: what it is, different options, the benefits, and ways to consider if it's the right option for you.
-And OnlineU.org lists the most affordable online schools.
-You can also search here for which online colleges offer the most affordable degress in the majors you're interested in pursuing.
+OnlineU.org lists the most affordable online schools and searches which online colleges offer the most affordable degress in the majors you're interested in pursuing.

 MACRAO: Michigan Transfer Network - Visit this site to find out what classes will transfer to the college you plan on attending.